OneSourceConsult/JavaProfiling-tool/README.md

 ## Features

 - Integration within any Java application
-- No need for instatiation, nor having variables passing through your code.
+- No need for instantiation, nor having variables passing through your code.
 Just a **single** code call into a static method
 - Secondary tool to do the heavy work of processing the results and creating human-readable graphs

 ## Requirements